shamim192/todo-app/README.md

 # To-Do List Application

-This is a simple to-do list application built with Laravel.
+This is a simple To-Do List application built using Laravel.
+It allows users to create, read, update, and delete tasks.
+Tasks can be marked as completed or incomplete, and basic styling is implemented to distinguish between completed and incomplete tasks.

 # Features
 - Create, read, update, and delete tasks.